Extraterrestrial World Tour: Critical reception

 The design for the Extraterrestrial Tour received praise for its immersive worldbuilding, offering the audience "visual and aural feast" and creating an enjoyable sci-fi music journey."
 The light design, in particular, has been recognized with three international awards.

 Xue's tongue-in-cheek style was cited for the concert's success as the narrative was treated humorously with his distinctive deadpan and ironic style.
 The jokes and one-liners may, at first, "come across as distracting and jarring against the emotional register of his songs" but "for a performer as playful and wisecracking as Xue, one would expect chaos and off-the-wall eccentricity."

 Xue’s performances were described as "spectacular, grand and true to the storyline."
 Xue's "voice rang with a pleading intensity perfect for the grand anthems he is known for", was "glam rock god [...] complete with some spirited head-banging" for certain tracks, and pulled off "robotic dance moves with his eight back-up dancers on high-octane songs."

 Audience interaction was a highlight of Xue's concerts.
 At each stop, he incorporated local culture into his performance, via speaking to the audience in local dialect and updating the lyrics in "What Do You Want From Me."
 The popular "refund" running joke, where the audience cheerfully shouts for a "refund" anytime Xue says a wrong word or sings the wrong lyrics, had been made into compilations and shared widely online.

-Throughout the concert, messaging about treating each other with kindness and improving our world one small act at a time was well-received and recognized for its positive energy.

 In December 2024, China Music Group released the 2024 Music Industry Report; in it, the Extraterrestrial World Tour was named among Top 10 Performances of the Year.